stoneboat/2022-fall-536-project/README.md

 $ make client-server
 ```

-Then we can run the scripts to let at most $nhost - 1$ clients currently sent message to the server.
+Then we can run the scripts to let at most $nhost - 1$ clients concurrently sent message to the server.
 The following script will let host h2 send $nbits=10$ bits to host h1 and test the client code both in C code and python code.
 ```sh
 $ make tests nhost=2 nbits=10
 ```